Kettering: Recent history (from 19th century to present day)

 John Bartholomew's 1887 Gazetteer of the British Isles described Kettering as:

 Iron-ore quarrying began in the Kettering area, probably for the first time since Roman times, at Glendon to the north of the town in 1863.
 At that place the digging of a railway cutting had exposed the ore beds.
 Quarrying began a little north of what later became Glendon Junction on the west side of the main railway.
 The Glendon quarries continued in operation until 1980.
 The last ore was extracted a little to the east of the starting point on the west side of the A6003.
 Other quarries opened to the east, south and west of Kettering, all opening and closing at some time between 1875 and 1969.
 There were also two ironworks in or near the town which used local ore.
 The Cransley Ironworks stood on the north side of the A43 to the west of what is now the junction with the A14.
 It began smelting iron in 1877 and ceased production in 1959.
 The site later became a scrapyard.
 The Kettering Ironworks, on the west side of the main railway to the north of Rothwell Road, began smelting iron in 1878 and ceased production in 1959, though ore quarrying continued until 1961.

-In 1921 Wicksteed Park, Britain's second-oldest theme park, was officially opened on the southern outskirts of the town.
+In 1921, Wicksteed Park, Britain's second-oldest theme park, was officially opened on the southern outskirts of the town.

 From 1942 to 1945 the town witnessed a large influx of American servicemen (including on several occasions Clark Gable), mainly from the US 8th Air Force at RAF Grafton Underwood, 3.7 mi away.
 The airfield was soon nicknamed "Grafton Undermud" in reference to the perceived English weather of "rain, rain and more rain".
 The first bombing raid – targeting the marshalling yards at Rouen in northern France – was led by Major Paul W. Tibbets, who in 1945 piloted Enola Gay, the B-29 Superfortress that dropped the atomic bomb on Hiroshima.
 Aircraft from Grafton Underwood dropped the 8th Air Force's first and last bombs of the Second World War.

-Before Brexit in 2020, for the European Parliament, Kettering fell within the East Midlands constituency.